 - Situate anti-racist practices at the center of our School of Education and as connected to our cultural drivers and strategic priorities

 We forge engaged partnerships.
 We collaborate.
 We learn with and from communities.

 The Collective began as partnership between the Pitt Education Office of the Dean, the Center for Urban Education, and the school-wide Equity and Justice committee.

 Renée and Richard Goldman Dean of the Pitt School of Education

 Dean Valerie Kinloch is committed to education, learning, equity, and engagement.
 She has dedicated herself to strengthening the school's commitments to urban education, equity and justice, diversity and inclusion, and community engagement, while also enhancing school culture and broadening alumni participation.
-A highly-respected educator and scholar, Kinloch’s areas of research focus on the literacies, languages, cultures, and community engagements of youth and adults, both inside and outside of schools.
+Her research focuses on the literacies, languages, cultures, and community engagements of youth and adults, both inside and outside of schools.